EXTERNAL WALL INSULATION

 How the Five Collections Fit Into a Full EWI Build-Up

 An EWI system goes onto the wall as five sequenced layers, and the five collections in the Selection Guide map directly to the components in that sequence.
 The insulation core bonds to the substrate with adhesive, takes mechanical fixings, then accepts a reinforced basecoat with embedded fibreglass mesh before priming and the decorative render finish closes the wall to weather.
-A single adhesive and fixing schedule typically covers an elevation that mixes multiple board thicknesses across reveals, soffits, and main wall.
+A single adhesive and fixing schedule typically covers an elevation that mixes multiple board thicknesses across reveals, soffits, and main wall, which keeps the order sheet simpler than the layer count suggests.

-- Substrate prep + adhesive: sound, dry masonry; cementitious or polyurethane foam adhesive applied perimeter-and-dab.
+- Substrate prep and adhesive: sound, dry masonry with cementitious or polyurethane foam adhesive applied perimeter-and-dab.

-- Insulation core: graphite EPS, mineral wool, or XPS by zone, pressed into adhesive, joints staggered.
+- Insulation core: graphite EPS, mineral wool, or XPS by zone, pressed into adhesive with joints staggered.

-- Mechanical fixing: 6–8 polystyrene plugs per square metre, plug length matched to board thickness.
+- Mechanical fixing: typically 6–8 plugs per square metre, plug length matched to board thickness.

-- Basecoat + mesh: reinforced layer with alkali-resistant fibreglass mesh, typically 3–5 mm finished.
+- Basecoat and mesh: reinforced layer with alkali-resistant fibreglass mesh, typically 3–5 mm finished.

-- Primer + render finish: keying primer followed by silicone or thin-coat decorative render.
+- Primer and render finish: keying primer followed by silicone or thin-coat decorative render.

 The EWI system build-up layers guide walks the full installer-level sequence including substrate-specific detailing for masonry, timber frame, and steel frame.
-For U-value calculation across the assembly, the U-value and insulation thickness guide covers the method, and the fixing pattern and spacing guide sets out wind-load zoning and edge-zone uplift.
+For sizing across the assembly, the U-value and insulation thickness guide covers the calculation method, and the fixing pattern and spacing guide sets out wind-load zoning and edge-zone uplift.

 Where These Materials Fit on UK Projects

 EWI decisions rarely sit with one trade alone — designers calculate U-values, installers sequence the wall, retrofit coordinators sign off on PAS 2035, and Building Control checks the result against current Approved Documents.
-The guides below cover the technical reference points trade customers reach for most often.
+The guides below cover the reference points trade customers reach for most often, and installers consistently report that settling these at design stage prevents the substitutions that derail a programme on site.

 - For pre-1919 stock, the Victorian and Edwardian solid-wall retrofit guide covers heritage substrates, proportions, and moisture-management decisions that separate a successful retrofit from a callback.